The University of Texas at Austin vs University of California-San Diego

 The Financial Comparison

-Ten years after enrollment, University of California-San Diego graduates earn a median of $84,943 compared to $75,121 at The University of Texas at Austin.
-The payback period is 5.5 years at The University of Texas at Austin versus 3.8 years at University of California-San Diego.
+Then look at what that buys.
+Ten years after enrollment, University of California-San Diego graduates earn a median $84,943 against $75,121 at The University of Texas at Austin.
+The cost earns itself back in 5.5 years at The University of Texas at Austin and 3.8 years at University of California-San Diego.

-Graduates leave University of California-San Diego with a median $15,500 in debt versus $20,500 at The University of Texas at Austin.
-The debt-to-earnings ratios are 0.39 and 0.32 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of California-San Diego owing a median $15,500 versus $20,500 at The University of Texas at Austin.
+Their debt-to-earnings ratios are 0.39 and 0.32 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers